 This is the bread and butter of the resumé.

 While it’s important to briefly summarize your responsibilities, it’s even more important to focus on your value.
 Ask yourself what made you valuable in your past roles?
 What did you do to make yourself stand out from others in similar roles?

 Show your value using a results-by-action format—outline what the result was (the value) then explain what you did to get there.
 Where possible, use numerical metrics to demonstrate your results.
 This can be tricky for some positions so if you don’t have metrics to show, highlight accomplishments instead.
 For example, include if you were selected as the top member of the team to train others or the employee of the month, or maybe you implemented a new filing system to better organize the office.

 It goes without saying that you should include your education and training.

 Additional sections you may want to include are volunteer experience, professional affiliations, technical skills, or publications and presentations.

 I hope these tips were helpful, but feel free to reach out if you still have unanswered questions!

 We’d also love to get your feedback on this topic.
 Do you agree/disagree with our suggestions?
 Do you have some ideas of your own that you would like to share?
-Please leave a comment below.
+Send us an email.